-Expansion coefficients for common materials used in pipes and tubes - aluminum, carbon steel, cast iron, PVC, HDPE and more
+Temperature expansion coefficients for materials used in pipes and tubes like aluminum, carbon steel, cast iron, PVC, HDPE and more.

 Expansion coefficients that can be used to calculate temperature expansion of pipes and tubes - are indicated in the table below:

 |ABS Acrylonitrile butadiene styrene||35.0||63.0|